Search for articles on the home page

 Search for articles in a database

 Searching in a Library database, such as Academic Search Complete or PubMed, allows you to find information that’s not on the web.
-The information in a database is usually narrowed down and organized by subject area.
+Databases usually focus on a subject area and give you options for narrowing a search that are specific for the information on that subject.

 - Locate the Research Guide for your field or major – this guide will contain a list of databases recommended for research in your discipline.